ethereum/ethereum-org-website/src/content/developers/docs/data-structures-and-encoding/patricia-merkle-trie/index.md

 There is one global state trie, and it is updated every time a client processes a block.
 In it, a `path` is always: `keccak256(ethereumAddress)` and a `value` is always: `rlp(ethereumAccount)`.
 More specifically an ethereum `account` is a 4 item array of `[nonce,balance,storageRoot,codeHash]`.
 At this point, it's worth noting that this `storageRoot` is the root of another patricia trie:

 ### Storage Trie {#storage-trie}

 Storage trie is where _all_ contract data lives.
 There is a separate storage trie for each account.
-To retrieve values at specific storage positions at a given address the storage address, the integer position of the stored data in the storage, and the block ID are required.
+To retrieve values at specific storage positions at a given address the storage address, integer position of the stored data in the storage, and the block ID are required.
 These can then be passed as arguments to the `eth_getStorageAt` defined in the JSON-RPC API, e.g. to retrieve the data in storage slot 0 for address `0x295a70b2de5e3953354a6a8344e616ed314d7251`:

 ```
 curl -X POST --data '{"jsonrpc":"2.0", "method": "eth_getStorageAt", "params": ["0x295a70b2de5e3953354a6a8344e616ed314d7251", "0x0", "latest"], "id": 1}' localhost:8545